sajal1123/project-3-crime-analyst-s/README.md

 2. There are more crashes in summer than winter _*Correct!*_
 3. Bad driving conditions lead to more crashes _*Incorrect!*_
+4. The Downtown area has more crashes than other areas. _*Partially Correct!*_

 ## Conclusion

 In this project, we examined the traffic crashes in Chicago for 2021 and saw how various metrics behave under specific circumstances.
 It was found that most of the crashes occur in ideal driving conditions- implying negligence on the driver's part.
 We also used an interactive brushable scatterplot- linked with bar charts- to study the distribution of traffic crashes across demographics throughout the day.
+Using an interactive bar chart, we further analyzed the impact of driving conditions on crashes.
+Finally, we plotted the crashes on a map of Chicago and explored the spatio-temporal distribution of crashes around the city.

-This concludes our project, thank you for reading.
+This concludes our project, thank you for reading!